Book of Boba Fett's newest Wookiee is Black Krrsantan, and he has a surprising Marvel origin

 Boba Fett became a cult-favorite character after his small cameo in Star Wars: The Empire Strikes Back, and now he appears to be passing that 'cult-favorite' status to someone from his new streaming series, The Book of Boba Fett - Black Krrsantan.

 We'll forgive you if you can't pronounce or spell the name Black Krrsantan just yet.
-We'll help you with that.
+And we'll even help you with that.

 But who is he?
 Where did he come from?
 You might be uneasy asking those questions to him yourself if you were to meet up in a dark alley, so that's why we're stepping in to help.

-Black Krrsantan's origins are intriguing on two different levels, including in-story why he was exiled from the Wookiee homeworld and how he ended up working for the Hutts.
+Black Krrsantan's origins are intriguing on two different levels, including the story of why he was exiled from the Wookiee homeworld and how he ended up working for the Hutts.
 But even more interesting is how and where the character was created, because… you see… Black Krrsantan is an original Marvel Comics character.

 Let us explain.